cgoudet/PhotonSystematic/README.md

 - mc15c.aMCnloPy8_bbH125_yb2
 - mc15c.aMCnloPy8_bbH125_ybyt
 - mc15c.aMCnloPy8_ttH125

 Each file is usually about 4GB heavy.
 The full PhotonAllSys h015d production weights 415GB.

 ### Extract the name of all the EGamma NP in the model.
 - Open a MxAOD in root (do not do any rcSetup in the session) and CollectionTree->Print(); > ../<version>_<EGamModel>.txt
 - Call PhotonSystematic/python/FindBranches.py <path_to version directory>.
-This will generate the listContainers.txt files with all the branches in the current file.
+This will generate alistContainers.txt files with all the branches in the current file.
+It is assumed that the branches of interest in the files are all the same.
-The branches should be harmonized between all input files If the dataset is splitted in parts with distinct NP, create a list container1(2,3, ...).txt for each subset.
+If the dataset is splitted in parts with distinct NP, the procedure should be repeated with of each set and the listconstainers files must be renamed listcontainer1(2,3, ...).txt.

 ### Create ntuple from MxAOD